 385 – Interest paid on a student loan

 You can claim an amount if you (or a person related to you) paid interest after 1997 on a student loan that was granted to you under the Act respecting financial assistance for education expenses, the Canada Student Loans Act, the Canada Student Financial Assistance Act, the Apprentice Loans Act (federal statute) or a law of a province other than Québec governing the granting of financial assistance to post-secondary students.
-However, you cannot claim an amount for interest paid on any other type of loan (such as a line of credit), or on a student loan that was combined with another type of loan, or for interest paid further to a court decision concerning your default on such a loan.
+However, you cannot claim an amount for interest paid on any other type of loan (such as a line of credit), or on a student loan that was combined with another type of loan, or for interest paid further to a court decision concerning your default on a student loan.

-To claim or carry forward an amount, complete Schedule M and enclose it with your return.
+To claim or carry forward an amount, complete Schedule M and file it with your return.
 You are the only person who can claim an amount for the interest paid on a student loan granted to you.

-Enter, on line 46 of Schedule M, the amount from line 62 of your Schedule M for 2020 or the amount shown on your notice of assessment or reassessment for 2020.
+Enter, on line 46 of Schedule M, the amount from line 62 of your Schedule M for 2021 or the amount shown on your notice of assessment or reassessment for 2021.

-If you paid interest on a student loan after 1997 but in 2020 you did not calculate the amount that could be carried forward, enter the result of the following calculation on line 46 of Schedule M: the interest paid for 1998 through 2020, minus the interest already used to calculate a credit for interest paid on a student loan for previous years.
+If you paid interest on a student loan after 1997 but in 2021 you did not calculate the amount that could be carried forward, enter the result of the following calculation on line 46 of Schedule M: the interest paid for 1998 through 2021, minus the interest already used to calculate a credit for interest paid on a student loan for previous years.